RS Bozen Oetzi Archaeologiemuseum

 More information

-The museum library is open by appointment (biblio@iceman.it) on Tuesdays and Thursdays from 9.30 am to 1 pm and from 2 pm to 3 pm, and on Saturdays from 9.30 am to noon time.
+The museum library is open by appointment (biblio@iceman.it) on Tuesdays and Thursdays from 9.30 am to 1 pm and from 2 pm to 3 pm, on Saturdays from 9.30 am to noon time.

 Suggest an edit/correction